 The Bottom Line

-Rating: 4.0 / 5 — Strong official vendor support across enterprise (Vault, Bitwarden, Infisical, Doppler) and cloud providers (AWS, Azure).
+Rating: 4.0 / 5 — Strong official vendor support across enterprise (Vault, Bitwarden, Infisical, Doppler, CyberArk) and cloud providers (AWS, Azure).
 The category is practical today for teams that need AI agents to read and manage secrets programmatically.
-Vault’s PKI support and Bitwarden’s organization tools demonstrate real depth.
-The main gap is that consumer password managers (1Password, LastPass) lack official support, and no server yet handles advanced workflows like rotation or cross-platform sync.
-The emerging MCP credential security sub-category (MCPGUARD, keyring injectors) addresses a real and underserved problem.
+Vault’s PKI support, Bitwarden’s organization tools, and CyberArk’s automated remediation pipeline demonstrate real depth.
+CyberArk’s expansion to AWS Marketplace with Agent Guard shows enterprise demand for AI agent credential security is maturing rapidly.
+The main gap is that consumer password managers (1Password, LastPass) lack official vault access MCP servers — though 1Password’s Unified Access platform signals that a different approach (credential injection rather than vault browsing) may be the direction.
+No server yet handles advanced workflows like dynamic secret rotation or cross-platform sync.
+The MCP credential security sub-category (MCPGUARD, mcp-secrets, keyring injectors) continues to grow, addressing the documented problem of 24,000+ exposed secrets in MCP configs.